Call for Papers

 Given that the organizers wish to foster dialogue with other researchers, we encourage the submission of single papers rather than complete sessions.
 Complete sessions will be accepted, although we reserve the right to reconfigure them on the basis of other proposals.

-Please send a one-page CV and an abstract of 150 words to Julia L. Hairston (firstname.lastname@example.org) by August 30, 2016.
+Please send a one-page CV and an abstract of 150 words as Word or PDF attachments to Julia L. Hairston (firstname.lastname@example.org) by August 30, 2016.
 Participants will be notified by September 30, 2016.

 Conference papers should be 20-minutes (approximately 10 double-spaced pages) and may be in either English or Italian.